shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/schedule-an-availability-lookup.md

 1. In the **Send To** box, enter the email address for each recipient, separating each address with a comma.
 You can include up to 50 email addresses.
 To send a report to more than 50 addresses, use a distribution list.
 1. (Optional) In the **Message** box, type any comments you want to include in the email.
 1. (Optional) As needed, clear the checkboxes for items to be included in the email.
-    - If you're sharing the lookup with someone who doesn't have access to Yieldex Analytics, the recipient can't receive a URL Link to access the report.
+    - If you're sharing the lookup with someone who doesn't have access to Yield Analytics, the recipient can't receive a URL Link to access the report.
     - If you're sending the lookup as an attachment, it includes the lookup results as an attachment to the email.
 1. Click **Send**.